hawl1/Polytoria-CodeSnippets/README.md

 Create a issue, it's simple, you can create one clicking on the tab called issues above the files.

 **TO-DO**
 - [ ] Update some of the snippets
 - [x] Add GUI snippets

-<strong> NOTE: </strong>
+**NOTE:**
-The code might give error, but the code is not wrong, all of the code is not included in the official Lua sintax, but it will work as normal on Polytoria Creator.
+The code might give error, but the code is not wrong, all of the code is not included in the official Lua syntax, but it will work as normal on Polytoria Creator.

-If you want to change something or contribute, please create a pull request on [GitHub](https://github.com/ItsLuiggiYahoo/Polytoria-CodeSnippets/)
+If you want to change something or contribute, please create a pull request.